 Explore The Camel Trail

 The Camel Trail is a pathway that runs along a disused railway line following the course of the Camel Estuary.
-This trail is home to some of the most incredible scenery and wildlife in all of Cornwall and can be walked or cycled.
+This trail is home to some of the most incredible scenery and wildlife.
+You can take the trail by bike or on foot, and we opted for the latter on our most recent visit.

 However, there’s no need to worry if you didn’t bring a bike to Padstow, as you can easily rent one from Padstow Cycle Hire (be sure to book in advance during the peak season to avoid disappointment).